 Ultimately, the SDIRC chose UDT to implement the Pole Vault system into their schools.
 The district became convinced of the value of using UDT, not only because of the simplicity and effectiveness of the proposed system, but because of UDT’s reputation for quality and customer satisfaction.
 Additionally, UDT also possessed the capability to facilitate the entire process from start to finish—installation to monitoring, service and repair.
 In effect, UDT offered the district a Total Solution.

-After UDT’s Pole Vault implementation, the district launched a pilot program with forty of their teachers.
+After UDT’s Pole Vault implementation, the Indian River School District launched a pilot program with forty of their teachers.
 The teachers determined that the fully integrated system was simple and easy-to-use, commenting that it allowed them to teach in just a few minutes, what they’d never had time to teach before.

 Feedback from these teachers was so positive, that the district’s superintendent assessed the Ti2 program as a high impact goal.
 Teachers who wanted their classrooms fitted with the system were required to take forty hours of training on their own time.
 So valued was UDT’s solution and its intrinsic benefits, that trainers could hardly keep up with demand for training.
 By the end of the 2010 school year, all of the SDIRC’s teachers will be trained and all schools retrofitted for the equipment.

 And the students?
 The year before the UDT’s implementation, 74% of the SDIRC’s schools received an “A” or “B” grade from the state*.
 Now, at the beginning of the third year after program initiation, 95% of the schools in the SDIRC have received an “A” or “B” grade.
 Certainly, not all gains and improvements can be attributed strictly to the Pole Vault system, but the value of it cannot be understated either.